“Seek first to understand and then to be understood.” ~ Stephen Covey

 1. Walk the Track

-In auto racing, many teams literally walk and chart the roads that will be driven on come race day.
-Before rubber meets the road, walking the track, getting a sense of the landscape and chronicling what’s found has become as important as spark plugs and safety helmets.
+In auto racing, many teams literally walk and chart the roads they will drive on come race day.
+Before rubber meets the road, walking the track, getting a sense of the landscape and chronicling what they’ve discovered has become as important as spark plugs and safety helmets.

-- Do we have brand recognition?
+- Do we have brand recognition in this market?
 If yes, how strong is it?
 If you have some brand awareness in a market but it’s not very strong, as well as an abundance of high-quality publishers in your vertical, then your affiliate program could help amplify your brand recognition in the region.
 However, if there’s little to no brand recognition, your affiliate program will be much slower to start and it may be difficult to get publishers to invest in your program.

 - What are the unique customs and best practices in the region?
 Audiences differ by country and can be comprised of different sub-cultures.
 Make sure that someone on your team is familiar with the local customs and best practices – or partner with an agency that is.
 Companies that fail to address cultural differences often face resistant, skeptical consumers and may have a harder time winning over certain publishers.